 Rhinoplasty, like any other surgery, is a serious procedure and should be approached as such.
 Contrary to popular belief, rhinoplasty is not strictly for cosmetic purposes but is used to improve breathing in some cases.
 Often referred to as a nose job, this procedure is facial cosmetic surgery and is implemented to enhance the appearance of the nose but also address its function, so says Miami nose job expert Dr. Marcelo Ghersi.
 The plastic surgeon will modify the cartilage and or bones, tissue may be added.
 Rhinoplasty is also performed as reconstructive surgery after injuries.
+Getting a nose job in Thailand is certainly liked by the Australians because of the low price & the experience the doctors have in Thailand.

 The nose is a complex structure, and, in some cases, there may be a need to alter it to improve airflow.
 The cartilage in the nose that separates the nostrils is called septum.
 The septum should sit in the middle of the nose evenly; this is not the case for everyone.
 When the septum is not symmetrically located, this can lead to problems with airflow in the nose; this is called a deviated septum.
 Septoplasty is the procedure performed to correct a deviated septum.